Bladder Leaks & Menopause

 What Exactly Is...

 Menopause is the permanent ending of ovarian function.
-In your late 30’s, the quantity and quality of your egg supply begin to decline, leading to significant changes in hormone production.
+In your late 30’s, the quantity and quality of your egg 🥚 supply begin to decline, leading to significant changes in hormone production.
 Gradually your period becomes more irregular and will eventually transition into “menopause” - where your body transitions away from regular periods and your menstrual cycle ends.

 The

 Menopause typically occurs between the ages of 45 and 55 and unfolds in three stages.
 The transition spans between 2 – 8 years before reaching menopause.
-Throughout this process, the ovaries produce too much or too little estrogen and/or progesterone, with progesterone likely to fluctuate more than ever, leading to erratic and heavy bleeding.
+Throughout this process, the ovaries produce too much or too little estrogen and/or progesterone, with progesterone likely to fluctuate more than ever, leading to erratic and heavy bleeding 🩸.

-• Peri-menopause - the time leading up to menopause.
+Peri-menopause: The time leading to menopause.

-• Menopause - 12 consecutive months without menstruation.
+Menopause: 12 consecutive months without menstruation.

 What Are The

-• Irregular periods
+○ Irregular periods

-• Changes to mood and sex drive.
+○ Changes to mood & sex drive 😠

 More than 55% of post-menopausal women report experiencing incontinence.
 Because of the decrease in estrogen, the tissues that line the vagina and urethra become drier, thinner, and less elastic.
-This decrease in lubrication can lead to burning/itching, an increased risk of urinary tract infections, and it can weaken the bladder control muscles (the pelvic floor)- leading to bladder incontinence.

-1. Pelvic Floor Exercises
+1. Pelvic Floor Exercises 💪

 Pelvic floor exercises are known to strengthen the muscles around your vagina, urethra and anus.
 The beauty of exercising your pelvic floor is that you can do the exercises anywhere, anytime, no matter your age, sex, or fitness level.

-For more in-depth information and a range of exercises, visit the Continence Foundation of Australia's website.
+Committing to daily pelvic floor exercises increases the likelihood of gaining better control over bladder issues.
+For more information and a range of exercises, visit the Continence Foundation of Australia's website 🌐.
 They provide a wealth of resources and support, including access to continence nurses if additional assistance is needed

-2. Changes In Daily Habits
+2. Changes In Daily Habits 🥗

-In general, we recommend avoiding ultra-processed foods and high sugar foods (take-away, frozen/ready-made meals, junk food etc.) as well as making sure you are controlling your caffeine intake
+It is important to maintain a healthy diet.
+If you're unsure what diet is best for your needs, seeking advice from a registered dietician is a great starting point.
+In general, we recommend avoiding ultra-processed foods and high sugar foods (take-away, frozen/ready-made meals, junk food etc.) as well as making sure you are controlling your caffeine intake.

-3. Investing In Reliable Products
+3. Investing In Reliable Products 🛍️

 During peri-menopause, our Cottons Pre-Menopause Pads can help manage your irregular cycle as they were designed for the erratic and heavy periods menopause brings.
 Featuring a 100% cotton cover sheet, they are chemical free, hypo-allergenic and ultra-absorbent.